geneontology/go-site/metadata/rules/README.md

  * status: implemented

 IDs in the Reference field should only be only from PMID, PMC, doi, or GO_REF.
-Group specific References will be filtered if there is also an accepted public ID.
-For example, if FB:FBrf0159398 and GO_REF:0000015 are both found, the FB ID will be removed.
-If only the group ID exists, a warning will be issued.
+Group specific References will be reported on if there is also an accepted public ID.
+For example, if FB:FBrf0159398 and GO_REF:0000015 are both found, the FB ID will be reported.
+Similarly, if only the group ID exists, a warning will be issued.

 The list of GO_REFs are here: https://github.com/geneontology/go-site/tree/master/metadata/gorefs.

 <a name="gorule0000035"/>

-## 'Colocalizes_with' qualifier not allowed with protein-containing complex (GO:0032991)' and children.
+## 'Deprecated - Colocalizes_with' qualifier not allowed with protein-containing complex (GO:0032991)' and children.

  * id: [GORULE:0000035](https://github.com/geneontology/go-site/blob/master/metadata/rules/gorule-0000035.md)
- * status: approved
+ * status: deprecated